Frequently Asked Questions (FAQ)

 Do all horses like massage?

 I have not found a horse, yet, that doesn't enjoy a good massage.
 That being said, sometimes a very stiff or sore horse will have periods where he is uncomfortable during a session as we work on releasing the tension in a particularly tight area.
 After a few sessions, he is usually more relaxed and begins to enjoy it.
+In a few cases, it has taken several weeks for the horses to learn how to release the tension they had been holding for so long.
+Once they "figured it out" though, there were significant behavioral changes in those horses, both in the saddle and on the ground.

 Do you offer package deals?